canonical/ubuntu-frame/RUNNING_ON_YOUR_DEVICE.md

 # Ubuntu Frame

-This is a quick introduction to running Ubuntu Frame on a device.
+This is a quick reference for running Ubuntu Frame on a device.

 ## Setup your device

-You need either Ubuntu Core or a version of Linux supporting snaps.
+You need either [Ubuntu Core](https://ubuntu.com/core) or a version of Linux supporting snaps.

 1. Setting up Ubuntu Core is described in [Get Ubuntu for IoT](https://ubuntu.com/download/iot)
 2. Setting up snapd on other versions of Linux is described in [Installing snapd](https://snapcraft.io/docs/installing-snapd)